 On the end-user side: applications and storage are also moving from their desktop to the cloud.

-At this stage, most of cloud computing services (e-mail, file sharing, music listening and other online applications) are using SSL connections.
+At this stage, most cloud computing services (e-mail, file sharing, music listening and other online applications) are using SSL connections.
 However, for some specific uses (public WI-FI, for example), end-users are opting for third-party VPN solution providers to secure their connection.
-This is a best practice that has been advised to users for years, for example, back in 2006, Corey O’Donnell from ZDNet advised: “Utilize a VPN whenever possible to encrypt your data”.
-This illustrates the fact that the use of VPN isn’t something that is actually new.
+This is a best practice that has been advised to users for years, for example, back in 2006, Corey O’Donnell from ZDNet advised: “Utilize a VPN whenever possible to encrypt your data.”
+This illustrates the fact that the use of VPN isn’t something that is new.
 However, it’s gaining more popularity with cloud computing.

 Another increasingly popular use of VPN is to override geolocation-limited online services.
 Sites like Hulu, Spotify, Google Music or others only allow viewers from specific countries to access their services: VPN service is mainly used here for “borrowing” an IP address from authorized countries.
-The same principles are also used so as to overcome internet censorship that some countries are applying.
+The same principles are also used to overcome internet censorship that some countries are applying.

-VPN as standard feature
+VPN as a standard feature

 An example from the music industry

-If we consider the music industry, for example: the trend is to host and stream your music from the cloud.
+If we consider the music industry, for example, the trend is to host and stream your music from the cloud.
 Music discovery services are already making this feature popular, and they often provide you with a specific application for accessing your music online.
 Most of the time, those applications are already coming with some kind of encryption built-in.
 This particularly applies to end-user consumer.
-But if we consider the corporate consumer, it is mainly accepted that the company will use some kind of VPN solution so as to access resources from the cloud.
+But if we consider the corporate consumer, it is mainly accepted that the company will use some kind of VPN solution to access resources from the cloud.

 At this pace, the concept of VPN cloud computing will also become a commodity in this online era.

 What’s your view on the relationship between VPN and cloud computing?
 Feel free to share it in the comment system.